Impact of dynamics, entanglement, and Markovian noise on the fidelity of few-qubit digital quantum simulation: Noise models

-This model will be seen in Sec.~\ref{sec:main_results} to qualitatively match experimental results for $n=3$.
-Compared to a model that assumes three decaying qubits, when fit to experimental data this gate-based model measures $\nu_1$ and $\nu_2$ that are about $3/2$ larger.
+This model will be seen in Sec.~\ref{sec:experiment_fit_lindblad} to qualitatively match experimental results for $n=3$.
+Compared to a model that assumes all three qubits are decaying at equal rates, when fit to experimental data this gate-based model measures $\nu_1$ and $\nu_2$ that are about $3/2$ larger.